cloudfoundry/community/governing-board/charter.md

     -   ii)	the elected Gold Member Representatives; and

-    -   iii)	the PMCC Representative
+    -   iii)	the TOC Chair

 -   b)	Only one Member that is part of a group of Related Companies (as defined in Section 9) may appoint, or nominate for a membership class election, a representative on the Governing Board.
 No single Member, company or set of Related Companies will be entitled to: (i) appoint or nominate for Membership class election more than one representative for the Governing Board, or (ii) have more than two representatives on the Governing Board.

-    -   i)	Please note that it will be acceptable for one Member to appoint or nominate a representative to the Governing Board and have another of its employees, or an employee of one of its Related Companies, serve as the PMCC Representative on the Governing Board.
+    -   i)	Please note that it will be acceptable for one Member to appoint or nominate a representative to the Governing Board and have another of its employees, or an employee of one of its Related Companies, serve as the TOC Chair on the Governing Board.

 -   c)	Conduct of Meetings